wjakob/nanobind/docs/api_extra.rst

 .. cpp:struct:: dlpack::dtype

-   Represents the data type of values in a tensor.
+   Represents the data type underlying an n-dimensional array.
 Use the :cpp:func:`dtype\<T\>() <::nanobind::dtype>` function to return a populated instance of this data structure given a scalar C++ arithmetic type.